ISP Subpoena Notification or Settlement Demand Letter Lawyer

 At this point in the process, they only have an IP address.
 They need to find out the name of a person to pursue.
 So they ask the court for permission to issue a subpoena to the Internet Service Provider for each IP address to get the subscriber’s name.
 If you got a letter from your Internet Service Provider with a copy of a subpoena, that means a plaintiff in a copyright infringement case is asking the court for your name and address because they are accusing you of copyright infringement.

-You need legal advice from an attorney who has both settled BitTorrent subpoena cases and litigated them.
+You need legal advice from a lawyer who has both settled BitTorrent subpoena cases and litigated them.
 I have that experience.
-I have represented more than a thousand people in BitTorrent subpoena cases.
+The Russell Firm has represented more than a thousand people in BitTorrent subpoena cases.
 Some settled.
 Some proved they were not responsible and were dismissed.
 Some litigated their claims and won, or the plaintiff eventually stopped the lawsuit.
 My experience working with BitTorrent copyright infringement defendants, in both settlement and litigation, means I can help you figure out whether to settle your case or to litigate, with a plan that is sensitive to your financial and privacy concerns.

 I always charge a reasonable flat fee to settle BitTorrent copyright infringement cases.
 Reduced fees for senior citizens, students, veterans and active duty members of the military are available.

 Now that you know why you received a subpoena notification letter, you may want to check out the area of my site where I track and write about BitTorrent cases that are important to my clients.
 You can read about BitTorrent downloader subpoena cases on my site here.
-Or simply call me for a free consultation, seven days per week, at 312-994-2424.
+You can also contact me online or simply call me for a free consultation, seven days per week, at 312-994-2424.